What is llms.txt?

 Create your llms.txt now

-Use the free llmshub.de generator to create your llms.txt in seconds — no technical knowledge needed.
+Use the free llmshub.de generator to create your llms.txt in seconds – automatically or manually.

 Go to generator →